bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

 ## Kubernetes

-In this process, Kubernetes provides resources based on `buildConfig` and `deploymentConfig`.
-Usually build and deploy will be failed before starting their work, if any trouble happen in handling resources, such as volume mount failure, scheduling pending and so on.
-And you can also find the reasons easily in the event logs.
+In this process, Kubernetes provides resources based on the BuildConfig and DeploymentConfig.
+Usually, a build and deploy will fail before starting their work if there is any trouble handling resources, such as volume mount failure, scheduling pending, and so on.
+And you can usually find the reasons easily in the event logs.

-So if build and deployment is successful, even though the time took more than before, it would not be Kubernetes scheduling and control problem.
-For clarifying the performance issue, we should ensure `buildConfig` and `deploymentConfig` are configured with enough resource requests through the following examples.
+So if build and deployment is successful, even though the time took more than before, it would not be a Kubernetes scheduling and control problem.
+For clarifying the performance issue, we should ensure BuildConfig and DeploymentConfig are configured with enough resource requests as in the following examples.

 * Sample for `buildConfig`,
 ```yaml